bpalowski/SpotifyRebuild/README.md

 This website is a mock of the original Spotify music website.

-This site will eventually let you set up a account.
-Search artist/song.
-API.
+This site lets a user create a profile also edit and delete it.

 ## Development server